Have you ever wondered how your brain got wired? How a single neuron finds a unique signaling partner among over 10 billion other neurons? During

 - Mejean, C.O., A.W.
 Schaefer, K.B.
 Buck, H. Kress, A. Shundrovsky, J.W.
 Merrill, E.R.
 Dufresne, and P. Forscher.
 2013.
 Elastic coupling of nascent apCAM adhesions to flowing actin networks.
 PloS one.
 8:e73389.

 - Yang, Q., X.F.
 Zhang, D. Van Goor, A.P.
 Dunn, C. Hyland, N. Medeiros, and P. Forscher.
 2013.
 Protein kinase C activation decreases peripheral actin network density and increases central nonmuscle myosin II contractility in neuronal growth cones.
-Molecular
+Molecular biology of the cell.
+24:3097-3114.

 - Yang, Q., X.F.
 Zhang, T.D.
 Pollard, and P. Forscher.
 2012.
 Arp2/3 complex-dependent actin networks constrain myosin II function in driving retrograde actin flow.
 The Journal of cell biology.
 197:939-956.